Azure-Samples/prototype-active-directory-dotnet-web-ad-complex-org-utility/README.md

 # As-Is Code

 This code is made available as a sample to demonstrate a potential strategy for managing and integrating multiple disconnected directories with Azure Active Directory.
 It should be customized by your dev team or a partner, and should be reviewed before being deployed in a production scenario.
+As an end to end system, it should be considered ALPHA code.

 # Contributing